 Sometimes companies offer discounts or incentives to keep you as a subscriber.
 Before you cancel, decide what you really want and what you’re willing to accept.

-If you’re open to negotiating, mention your intent to cancel and see if there’s a better deal.
+If you’re open to negotiating, mention your intention to cancel and see if a better deal can be reached.
 But if your goal is to reduce expenses, be firm and stick to your decision.

 Remember, the purpose is to build healthier financial habits that support your goals—whether that’s paying off debt or saving more.